 Employees who cannot work from home

 In the event that holiday pay is exhausted, employees can be asked to take unpaid leave.
-However, in the absence of a "lay-off" clause in their contract (and this is not present in the Church of Scotland template contracts), employees will not have to accept such a proposal.
-If that is the situation, you will need to establish whether the employee is content to remain in employment, and await a return to work and re-commencement of payment of salary, whether they choose to resign or whether you are able to offer them a period of furlough under the Job Retention Scheme (see below).
-A style Agreement for Unpaid Leave is available for download.
+However, in the absence of a 'lay-off' clause in their contract (and this is not present in the Church of Scotland template contracts), employees will not have to accept such a proposal.
+If that is the situation, you will need to establish whether the employee is content to remain in employment and await a return to work and re-commencement of payment of salary, whether they choose to resign or whether it is necessary to make their post redundant.If an employee is asked to agree to a period of unpaid leave, the Agreement for Unpaid Leave template should be followed.

-Child care or care for other dependent relatives
+Childcare or care for other dependent relatives

 Termination of contracts

-Congregations will be facing very challenging circumstances over the next period of time.
-The Job Retention Scheme will allow the financial impact on many congregational employees to be greatly reduced.
+Congregations are facing very challenging circumstances.
+The Job Support Scheme will allow the financial impact on many congregational employees to be greatly reduced.
 Despite this, it may become necessary to consider the termination of contracts of employment of staff for whom you cannot claim a grant under the Scheme, who are unable to carry out the duties of their post and/or where the congregation can no longer afford to meet their employment costs.

 For the most part, people such as cleaners, church officers, organists, youth workers and secretaries within congregations will be working under contracts of employment, but there will be some instances where this is not the case.
 If someone such as an organist or a cleaner is in business on their own account, or otherwise is genuinely self-employed, they are entitled to payment for services rendered.
 If no work is done, there is no entitlement to pay.
 Those who are self-employed are not entitled to sick pay unless their earnings are liable for class 1 National Insurance Contributions (e.g. where an individual is a director of their own limited company).
 Accordingly, the general rule is that if self-employed workers are unable to provide services to the congregation then they are not entitled to pay.
-This means that, for example, organists who are not on contracts of employment but are self-employed will not be entitled to payment during any period when they are unable to play at church services or perform the other duties of their role.
+This means that, for example, organists who are not on contracts of employment but are self employed will not be entitled to payment during any period when they are unable to play at church services or perform the other duties of their role.

 If there is any work that a self-employed worker can complete remotely then that would be a matter of arrangement between the worker and the Kirk Session or Congregational Board as the employer.
 It is unlikely however that such an arrangement would be sustainable in the medium to long term, particularly given the overriding obligation to ensure that congregational funds are applied only and always in the best interests of the congregation.

 The Job Retention Scheme does not cover the self-employed and the Government has announced a package of support to people in this category.
 This support is similar to that made available for employees under the Scheme.
-You should direct any self-employed workers in your congregation o the Government guidance on this support.
+You should direct any self-employed workers in your congregation to theGovernment guidance on this support.

 This is a constantly evolving situation, with Government and public bodies regularly changing their advice and implementing new rules.
 This guidance will be updated in line with developments.
 The following sources of information, most of which are being updated daily, are also likely to be helpful resources: